Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 The best areas to stay in Koh Samui for first-time visitors are Chaweng Beach, Lamai, Bophut Beach, Mae Nam, Choeng Mon, Bang Rak, Bang Po, and Lipa Noi.
 These are popular and safe areas for tourists that offers a wide variety of attractions and amenities.

-Chaweng and Lamai are the best overall areas for first-timers.
+Chaweng and Lamai are the most popular areas for first-timers.
 Chaweng is the best base for those seeking nightlife with lots of bars and restaurants.
-Lamai is the best location for those seeking a laid back, quieter, and romantic getaway for couples.
+Lamai in another popular area, located just south of Chaweng, offering a more laid back, and romantic getaway for couples.

 They are both the tourist hubs of the island with a wide varitety range of tourist attractions and amenities.
 Lamai has cheaper accommodations, and food compared to Chaweng.